DMR-Database/dmr-database-tool/README.md

-DMR Database Python Tool (public release)
+DMR Database Tool (public release)

 This script is designed to download a CSV file from a specified URL, process the data, and convert it into various formats suitable for different radio databases.
 It can also